 The verification semantics of a loop is: (1) to assert the loop invariant before the loop, (2) to simulate the state after an arbitrary number of (possibly zero) loop iterations by assigning arbitrary values to all locations that may be modified by the loop and assuming that the resulting state again satisfies the loop invariant.
-In this state, the verification semantics considers two possibilities to continue the execution: (3) an arbitrary execution of the loop body by assuming that the condition of the loop holds, executing the loop body, and asserting that the loop invariant holds again after the body, or (4) exiting the loop by assuming that the condition of the loop does not hold and proceeding to the statement after the loop.
-With a partial correctness semantics, checking an arbitrary iteration of the loop suffices to ensure that any execution of the loop preserves the loop invariant and establishes the negation of the condition, if the loop terminates.
+The verification semantics then considers two possibilities to continue the execution: (3) an arbitrary execution of the loop body by assuming that the condition of the loop holds, executing the loop body, and asserting that the loop invariant holds again after the body, or (4) exiting the loop by assuming that the condition of the loop does not hold and proceeding to the statement after the loop.
+Checking an arbitrary iteration of the loop suffices to ensure that any execution of the loop preserves the loop invariant.

-To simulate this semantics we replace each loop (including any nested loops) with a program stub that contains: (1) a runtime check for the loop invariant, and (2) code that updates the state of the program to reflect the state given by the counterexample as described in Sec.
+To simulate this semantics we replace each loop with a program stub that contains: (1) a runtime check for the loop invariant, and (2) code that updates the state of the program to reflect the state given by the counterexample as described in Sec.
 3.2 and another runtime check for the loop invariant, which we discuss in Sec.
-6. From the labels in the counterexample, we know whether the verification error occurred on the path that contains the arbitrary loop iteration (branch (3)) or the path that exits the loop (branch (4)).
-In case (3), the stub proceeds with a runtime check for the loop condition, the execution of the loop body, yet another runtime check for the loop invariant, and then terminates.
-In case (4), the stub proceeds with a runtime check for the negation of the loop condition and the execution of whatever follows the loop.
+6. From the counterexample, we know whether the verification error occurred on the path that contains the arbitrary loop iteration (branch (3)) or the path that exits the loop (branch (4)).
+In case (3), the stub contains a runtime check for the loop condition (see Sec.
+6), the loop body (replacing any method calls or inner loops), another runtime check for the loop invariant, and then terminates the execution of the method.
+In case (4), the stub just contains a runtime check for the negation of the loop condition (see Sec.
+6) and then proceeds with the code following the loop.